VenuGopal1899/Deep-Learning-Projects/README.md

 ## Deep-Learning-Projects
 Deep learning practice projects made on Google Colab

-Projects 1-5 are made by reference from the book, DEEP LEARNING with Python Francois Chollet
+Projects 1-5 are made by reference from the book, Deep Learning with Python by Francois Chollet

 Remaining projects are done based on Udemy Course (Deep Learning)